Dishonesty & Deception

 - Work cover/Centrelink/TAC Fraud

 An informed and diligent theft lawyer will make a significant difference to you and the outcome in your case.

-Our Lawyers are well practiced in all manner of dishonesty-related and have appeared before Magistrates', County and Supreme Courts.
+Our Lawyers are well practiced in all manner of dishonesty-related cases and have appeared before the Magistrates', County and Supreme Courts for such matters.
 We are well experienced in evidence and making strategic forensic decisions at each stage of your case, which will be of clear and significant benefit to you.

 If you have been charged, interviewed by police, or if you are a suspect in an , speak to us immediately.
 Call Stary Norton Halphen on (03) 8622 8200 or 0407 410 821 for After Hours .
 You can also reach us through our online enquiry form.

 You will be treated fairly and without judgement so that we can determine the best options for you as our client.